Quantum metrology through spectral measurements in quantum optics: General framework

 \subsection{Model}

-We describe the quantum source as a coherently driven two-level system (TLS), spanning a basis $\{|g\rangle, |e\rangle \}$, which denotes the ground and excited states, respectively, such that the lowering operator gets defined as $\hat \sigma\equiv |g\rangle \langle e|$.
+We describe the quantum source as a coherently driven two-level system (TLS)---which we will also refer to as a qubit---, spanning a basis $\{|g\rangle, |e\rangle \}$, which denotes the ground and excited states, respectively, such that the lowering operator gets defined as $\hat \sigma\equiv |g\rangle \langle e|$.
 The quantum emitter is driven by a coherent field characterized by a Rabi frequency $\Omega$ and a laser frequency $\omega_L$.
 In the rotating frame of the laser, and under the rotating wave approximation, the Hamiltonian of the source reads

 where $\Delta \equiv \omega_\sigma- \omega_L$ is the qubit-laser detuning, with $\omega_\sigma$ being the natural frequency of the quantum emitter.
 The source undergoes incoherent processes, essentially de-excitation through spontaneous emission at a rate $\gamma$, resulting from its interaction with the vacuum electromagnetic field or a structured environment such as a coplanar waveguide~\cite{BreuerTheoryOpen2007, CarmichaelOpenSystems1993, GarciaRipollQuantumInformation2022}.
-The dissipative dynamics of the TLS, described by its reduced density matrix $\hat{\rho}$, is governed by the following master equation:
+In the Markovian regime, the dissipative dynamics of the TLS---described by its reduced density matrix $\hat{\rho}_\mathrm{q}$---, is governed by the following master equation: